llvm/llvm-project/amd/device-libs/doc/OCML.md

 ## Introduction
 ### What Is OCML

 OCML is an LLVM-IR bitcode library designed to relieve language compiler and runtime implementers of the burden of implementing efficient and accurate mathematical functions.
 It is essentially a “libm” in intermediate representation with a fixed, simple API that can be linked in to supply the implementations of most standard low-level mathematical functions provided by the language.

 ## Using OCML
 ### Standard Usage

 OCML is expected to be used in a standard LLVM compilation flow as follows:
   * Compile source modules to LLVM-IR bitcode (clang)
-  * Link program bitcode, “wrapper” bitcode, OCML bitcode, and OCML control functions (llvm-link)
+  * Link program bitcode, “wrapper” bitcode, OCML bitcode, other device library bitcode, and OCML control functions (llvm-link)
   * Generic optimizations (opt)
   * Code generation (llc)

-Here, “wrapper” bitcode denotes a thin library responsible for mapping mangled built-in function calls as produced by clang to the OCML API.
-An example in C might look like
+Here, “wrapper” bitcode denotes a thin library responsible for mapping language specific mangled built-in function calls as produced by clang to the OCML API.
+An example for handling "sqrt" might look like

+    extern "C" __attribute__((const)) float __ocml_sqrt_f32(float);
-    inline float sqrt(float x) { return __ocml_sqrt_f32(x); }
+    float sqrt(float x) { return __ocml_sqrt_f32(x); }

-The next section describes OCML controls and how to make them.
+The next section describes OCML controls and how to use them.

 ### Controls

-OCML supports a number of controls that are provided by linking in libraries defining specifically named constant variables.
-These variables are known at optimization time and result in specific paths taken with no control flow overhead.
+OCML (and a few other device libraries) requires a number of control variables definitions to be provided.
+These definitions may be provided by linking in specific OCLC libraries which define one specifically named variable or via other runtime specific means.
+These variables are known at optimization time and optimizations will result in specific paths taken with no control flow overhead.
 These variables all have the form (in C)

-__constant const int __oclc_<name> = N;
+`__constant const int __oclc_<name> = N;`

-The currently supported controls are
+The currently supported control `<name>`s and values `N` are
-  * `finite_only_opt` - floating point Inf and NaN are never expected to be consumed or produced
+  * `finite_only_opt` - floating point Inf and NaN are never expected to be consumed or produced.  `N` may be 1 (on/true/enabled), or 0 (off/false/disabled).
-  * `unsafe_math_opt` - lower accuracy results may be produced with higher performance
+  * `unsafe_math_opt` - lower accuracy results may be produced with higher performance.  `N` may be 1 (on/true/enabled) or 0 (off/false/disabled).
-  * `daz_opt` - subnormal values consumed and produced may be flushed to zero
+  * `daz_opt` - subnormal values consumed and produced may be flushed to zero.  `N`may be 1 (on/true/enabled) or 0 (off/false/disabled).
-  * `correctly_rounded_sqrt32` - float square root must be correctly rounded
+  * `correctly_rounded_sqrt32` - float square root must be correctly rounded.  `N` may be 1 (on/true/enabled) or 0 (off/false/disabled).
-  * `wavefrontsize64` - the wave front size is 64
+  * `wavefrontsize64` - the wave front size is 64.  `N` may be 1 (on/true/enabled) or 0 (off/false/disabled).
+Very few current devices support a value of 0.
   * `ISA_version` - an integer representation of the ISA version of the target device

+The language runtime can link a specific set of OCLC control libraries to properly configure OCML and other device libraries which also use the controls.
+If linking OCLC libraries is used to define the control variables, then the runtime must link in:

+- Exactly one of `oclc_correctly_rounded_sqrt_on.amdgcn.bc` or `oclc_correctly_rounded_sqrt_off.amdgcn.bc` depending on the kernel's requirements
+- Exactly one of `oclc_daz_opt_on.amdgcn.bc` or `oclc_daz_opt_off.amdgcn.bc` depending on the kernel's requirements
+- Exactly one of `oclc_finite_only_on.amdgcn.bc` or `oclc_finite_only_off.amdgcn.bc` depending on the kernel's requirements
+- Exactly one of `oclc_unsafe_math_on.amdgcn.bc` or `oclc_unsafe_math_off.amdgcn.bc` depending on the kernel's requirements
+- Exactly one of `oclc_wavefrontsize64_on.amdgcn.bc` or `oclc_wavefrontsize64_off.amdgcn.bc` depending on the kernel's requirements
+- Exactly one of `oclc_isa_version_XYZ.amdgcn.bc` where XYZ is the suffix of the `gfxXYZ` target name the kernel is being compiled for.

+If these rules are not follows, link time or execution time errors may result.

 ### Versioning

-OCML ships as a single LLVM-IR bitcode file named
+OCML ships within the larger release as a single LLVM-IR bitcode file named

-    ocml-{LLVM rev}-{OCLM rev}.bc

-where `{LLVM rev}` is the version of LLVM used to create the file, of the form X.Y, e.g. 3.8, and `{OCML rev}` is the OCML library version of the form X.Y, currently 0.9.
+    ocml.amdgcn.bc

+Bitcode linking errors are possible if the library is not in-sync with the compiler shipped with the same release.

 ### Tables